quenio/ATN/Types/README.md

 ## Type Declaration

-A type is declared as one or more words, each with its first letter capitalized, all bound together:
+A type is declared as one or more words, each with its first letter capitalized, all joined without spaces between them:

 ```haskell